CarInsurance.com Insights

 Drivers typically see an increase in car insurance rates starting at age 65, according to CarInsurance.com data.
 The Centers for Disease Control and Prevention reports that older drivers have higher fatal crash rates than those aged 35 to 54.

-However, seniors in Connecticut can still find affordable car insurance.
-Our guide provides tips on securing the cheapest rates for seniors in Connecticut and helps save on auto insurance premiums.
+Even though rates may rise, seniors can still find good car insurance deals.
+Our guide will help find the most affordable rates for senior drivers in Connecticut and suggest other ways to save on your auto insurance premiums.

 Cheapest car insurance companies for seniors in Connecticut